dzilbermanvmw/tkgicnssupportsampleapp/README.md

 > vsl-vsphere-dz   [velero.io/vsphere](http://velero.io/vsphere)

-        Optionally, verify that all pods, including  \"datamgr.\" to handle volume snapshots,  are running in the velero namespace:
+        Optionally, verify that all pods, including  \"datamgr.\" to handle volume snapshots,  are running in the 'velero' namespace:

 > **kubectl get po -n velero**
 >